-The University of North Dakota, which was founded six years before the state of North Dakota was established, offers 37 engineering programs at the certificate, bachelor’s, master’s, and Ph.D. levels.
+The University of North Dakota was founded six years before the state of North Dakota was established.
+It offers 37 engineering programs at the certificate, bachelor’s, master’s, and Ph.D. levels.
 These include degrees in electrical, environmental, mechanical, and petroleum engineering.

 For instance, in the school’s Bachelor’s of Electrical Engineering program, you’ll get hands-on experience working on complex electrical engineering problems.
-You’ll also learn leadership, teamwork, and lifelong learning skills along the way, which will help you more effectively tackle the problems you encounter in your career.
+You’ll also learn leadership, teamwork, and lifelong learning skills along the way.
+This will help you more effectively tackle the problems you encounter in your career.

-25% of students who attend the University of North Dakota do so completely online, but as an online student you’ll still have access to the campus and all of its resources and labs.
+25% of students who attend the University of North Dakota do so completely online.
+As an online student, you’ll still have access to the campus and all of its resources and labs.

 #7: Lamar University

 Lamar University offers a 2+2 online course in Industrial Engineering.
 This course allows you to complete the final two years of an Industrial Engineering degree online, with minimal travel from home.
-All junior and senior classes are conducted online, and you will only have to attend a three-day manufacturing lab in-person to graduate from the program.
+All junior and senior classes are conducted online.
+You only have to attend a three-day manufacturing lab in-person to graduate from the program.

 According to PayScale, Lamar University ranks fifth in terms of the return on investment for its engineering programs.
-In addition, as a student at Lamar, you’ll be able to experience learning options such as internships and study abroad opportunities, which will help you reinforce your skills and develop a broader understanding of both engineering and the world around you.
+In addition, as a student at Lamar, you’ll be able to experience learning options such as internships and study abroad opportunities.
+This helps you reinforce your skills and develop a broader understanding of both engineering and the world around you.

 Stony Brook University offers an online Bachelor of Science in Electrical Engineering degree program.
-This program allows you to complete a degree in electrical engineering while studying online and is perfect for professionals and students who are looking to pursue a career in engineering.
+This program allows you to complete a degree in electrical engineering while studying online.
+It’s perfect for professionals and students who are looking to pursue a career in engineering.

 The school’s engineering course covers topics ranging from engineering ethics to technical communications for electrical engineers.
-You’ll also be able to choose from a range of technical electives such as digital signal processing to round out your degree and give you the opportunity to explore a specific technical subject in more depth.
+You’ll also be able to choose from a range of technical electives, such as digital signal processing, to round out your degree.
+It gives you the opportunity to explore a specific technical subject in more depth.

 Florida International University offers two online programs for people interested in studying engineering.
-Its Bachelor of Science in Computer Engineering course is well suited for people who want to pursue a career in the hardware side of technology.
+Its Bachelor of Science in Computer Engineering course is well suited for people pursuing a career in computer hardware.
 This course trains you in hardware architecture, software engineering, and how hardware and software integrate together.

 The school also offers a Bachelor of Science in Electrical Engineering, which is best if you’re interested in working on energy systems.
 This course offers training in areas such as nanotechnology, communications, bio-engineering, and computers.

-The University of North Carolina offers two online bachelor’s engineering degree programs: a Bachelor of Science in Electrical Engineering Technology and a Bachelor of Science in Fire Safety Technology.
+The University of North Carolina offers two online bachelor’s engineering degree programs.
+These are a Bachelor of Science in Electrical Engineering Technology and a Bachelor of Science in Fire Safety Technology.

-In the school’s electrical engineering technology program, you’ll learn about linear circuits, control systems, power systems, and other aspects of engineering that will prepare you for a career as an engineer.
+In the school’s electrical engineering technology program, you’ll learn about linear circuits, control systems, power systems, and other aspects of engineering.
+This prepares you for a career as an engineer.
 For instance, you could use the skills you acquire to become a computer systems administrator, or an avionics control system administrator.

-The school’s fire safety program is good for people who want to pursue a position in the fire service, or who want to work in a job related to fire protection.
-You’ll learn the leadership and management skills you need to work in fire safety, and develop a deep understanding of fire behavior and protecting against fire.
+The school’s fire safety program is for people who want to pursue a position in the fire service or want to work in fire protection.
+You’ll learn the leadership and management skills needed to work in fire safety.
+And, you’ll develop a deep understanding of fire behavior and protecting against fire.

 Online Engineering Degree Offerings

-If you’ve ever been interested in a career in engineering—whether it is architecture, industrial engineering, or something else entirely—pursuing an engineering degree is a good investment to help you break into your dream career.
+There are many fields in engineering, such as architecture, industrial engineering, or something else entirely.
+Pursuing an engineering degree is a good investment to help you break into your dream career.

 There are four different types of online engineering degrees that you can earn.
 These are as follows: